Project Delivery Maturity Assessment

 In the past 24 months, 90% of projects run by the client have not been delivered on time, and most do not meet their projected delivery date.
 There has been a lack of alignment of in-flight projects to strategic priorities, an inability to deliver change against various strategic priorities, to deliver benefits in a timely manner, and for projects to remain on-budget.

-This insurance company engaged United Outcomes to undertake a six-week engagement to baseline project delivery maturity against the challenges listed.
+This insurance company engaged United Outcomes to undertake an engagement to baseline project delivery maturity against the challenges listed.
 The engagement was in two parts: an initial diagnosis phase reviewed the current project delivery practices; the second phase, an advisory phase, provided recommendations, an EPMO Target Operating Model and revised project delivery framework.

 Tools & thinking